browserengineering/book/book/accessibility.md

 *`Element.focus`*: Implement the JavaScript [`focus`][focus-el]
 method, which lets JavaScript focus a particular element.
 Make sure that the option to prevent scrolling works properly.
-Be careful: before reading an element's position, make sure that layout has been executed.
+Be careful: before reading an element's position, make sure that layout is up-to-date.

 [focus-el]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus